Shutdown specials: Area deals for furloughed government workers | WTOP

 It’s not just restaurants offering a reprieve to furloughed government workers.

-And, while the Smithsonian museums are usually free, they’re currently running on money they already have, and will close Jan.
-2 if a deal reopening the government isn’t reached.
-But the Woodrow Wilson House, on S Street in Northwest, which usually closes for January, has decided to stay open (except Mondays), with free admission for federal workers.
+The Smithsonian museums are closed, but the Woodrow Wilson House, on S Street in Northwest, which usually closes for January, has decided to stay open (except Mondays), with free admission for federal workers.
 The National Building Museum , at 401 F St. Northwest, and President Lincoln’s Cottage, at 140 Rock Creek Church Rd.
 Northwest, have the same deal.

-The YMCA of Metropolitan Washington said that federal employees and their families may come in for free from until Jan.
-1, 2019, by showing a federal ID card.
+And The Newseum, at 555 Pennsylvania Ave.
+Northwest, is offering free admission to federal workers who show their badge.

 Like WTOP on Facebook and follow @WTOP on Twitter to engage in conversation about this article and others.